asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## A Social Activity

 Software development is a social activity.
 The greatest software teams are expert collaborators.
 Without fail teams who pair program consistently collaborate incredibly well.
 Pair programming creates daily opportunities to practice this collaboration.
-If I were to pick the most important aspect of pair programming it's that it promotes continuous collaborative software design and development.
+If I were forced to choose the most important benefit of pair programming it's that it promotes continuous collaborative software design and development.

 ## Mentoring